Blasphemy of the Holy Spirit: Reflecting on the Unforgivable Sin

 Luke 12:10 — “And everyone who will speak a word against the Son of Man, it shall be forgiven him; but he who blasphemes against the Holy Spirit, it shall not be forgiven him.”
 See also: Luke 11:14f.

 There are several questions that immediately cry out for attention.
 First, what exactly is meant by the term “blasphemy,” and is it equivalent to, or in some way distinct from, the charge of “speaking a word against” someone or something?
 Is the latter merely a clarification of the former, or is it something else entirely?
 And just why the vast difference in consequence between all other blasphemies (including blasphemy against Jesus) and blasphemy against the Spirit?
-What makes this one particular sin so grave that one who commits it can never, ever be forgiven, either here or hereafter?
-Perhaps most importantly, at least as it impacts each of us individually: have we committed this sin, perhaps unawares, and are thus eternally lost … and don’t even know it?!
+What makes this one particular sin so grave that one who commits it can never, ever be forgiven (thus making it the “unforgivable sin”), either here or hereafter?
+Perhaps most importantly, at least as it impacts each of us individually: have we committed this sin, perhaps unaware, and are thus eternally lost … and don’t even know it?!
 We shall attempt to address each of these concerns in the course of this reflective study.

 Are there individuals guilty of blasphemy today?
 Absolutely!
 The world abounds with them.
 Sadly, so also does the church!
-Paul told Timothy that he had delivered a couple of men “over to Satan, so that they may be taught not to blaspheme” (1 Tim.
-1:20).
-One of these men, Alexander, he later said, “did me much harm” (2 Tim.
-4:14).
+Paul told Timothy that he had delivered a couple of men “over to Satan, so that they may be taught not to blaspheme” (1 Timothy 1:20).
+One of these men, Alexander, he later said, “did me much harm” (2 Timothy 4:14).

 From the time of the early church “Fathers” there has been great diversity of opinion as to the exact nature of this sin and the identity of those who commit it.
 Some feel it can only be committed by non-believers, others that it can only be committed by believers, while some say both may commit it.
 Then there is argument as to exactly how one commits this sin.
 Even in the church today one will find very little agreement on this matter.
 Therefore, I am certainly not presumptuous enough to think that my meager contribution in this issue of Reflections is going to clarify the matter once and for all.
 I will simply attempt to present a few of the better known theories, and then suggest to the reader what seems to make the most sense to me.
 In the final analysis, it will only be my opinion, and should certainly be regarded as such, and nothing more.